aod/zhithead/README.md

   - 3 **face-down** (blind) cards
 - At the beginning players place 3 cards from their **hand** as their **face-up** cards
-- Then the game begins and a player starts by playing the first card
 - The cards are valued by **rank** (suite doesn't matter):
   - From lowest to highest value: 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A
   - 2, 7, 8 and 10 are special: